mzagaja/mzagaja.github.io/_posts/2013-12-1-open-government-liberal-conservative.markdown

 ---
 layout: post
 title: Open Government is a Value that Liberals and Conservatives Share
 tags:
-- Politics
+- Campaigns & Politics
-- Connecticut
 ---
 Some excerpts from today's Hartford Courant starting with their [editorial](http://www.courant.com/news/opinion/editorials/hc-ed-no-compromise-on-open-government-records-20131129,0,2949581.story):